-SHER is described as a scalable highly expressive reasoner that provides the functionality for semantic querying of large relational datasets through OWL ontologies.
-SHER provides standard description logic reasoning services including consistency checking and conjunctive query answering, and supports the OWL 1.0 logic OWL-DL but excluding nominals and datatypes [34, 28].
+SHER is described as a scalable highly expressive reasoner [35] that provides the functionality for semantic querying of large relational datasets through OWL ontologies.
+SHER provides standard description logic reasoning services including consistency checking and conjunctive query answering, and supports the OWL 1.0 logic OWL-DL but excluding nominals and datatypes [29].
 The SHER toolset performs limited reasoning when loading an ontology and executes most of its reasoning when doing query answering.
 Another key feature of SHER is its ability to tolerate logical inconsistencies in the data by not terminating when inconsistencies are detected, but by pointing a user to the source of the inconsistencies.

-Issues than have to be borne in mind when coupling ontologies with databases, are the impedance mismatch problem, as well as the open-world vs closedworld assumption.
-Poggi et al [18] summarise the impedance mismatch as the problem arising from the difference between the basic elements managed by the data source, namely the data tuples, and the elements managed by the ontology, namely concepts and instances.
+One issue that has to be borne in mind when coupling ontologies with databases is the impedance mismatch problem.
+Poggi et al [19] summarise the impedance mismatch as the problem arising from the difference between the basic elements managed by the data source, namely the data tuples, and the elements managed by the ontology, namely concepts and instances.
 When this problem is not handled properly, the user will not extract the correct data.
 The solution is a robust mapping language that allows a user to map data source elements appropriately to the elements of the ontology, a claim made by the OBDA team.
 The impedance mismatch has to be managed by creating mappings that ensure the correct consequences and inferences.

-In addition, when coupling ontologies with databases, a user has to keep in mind that formal ontologies support an open-world assumption, meaning that if a fact is not known, an answer will not be returned that contradicts this fact.
-In the database world however, a closed-world assumption holds, meaning that "if a fact is not contained in the database, the fact is assumed false" [35].
-Thus, when asking the question to a database whether there is a train between Johannesburg and Pretoria tonight at 20:00, a query to a RDBMS will return no if there is no data record in the database for a train at 20:00.
-Absence of data implies a false assumption.
-However, the same question posed to an ontology will result in an empty or null answer, not false.
-If the fact is not asserted that there is no train at 20:00, a query to the ontology will not answer that there is no train based on the absence of data such as in a RDBMS.
-When coupling an ontology with a database and posing queries to the application through the ontology, the results will be based on an open-world assumption and only facts that are asserted and could be inferred from assertions, will be returned.
+Another issue that has to be borne in mind is that formal ontologies support an open-world assumption, whereas in the database world a closed-world assumption holds.
+The closedworld assumption means that "if a fact is not contained in the database, the fact is assumed false" [36].
+The open-world assumption means that if a fact is not known, an answer of not known will be returned.

+For example, when querying a database about whether there is stock of some medicine, an absence of any record of stock will be used to infer that there is no stock.
+In other words, absence of data will result in the answer false.
+However, posing the same question to an ontology will result in an empty or null answer, not false.
+Conversely, if it is not recorded that a patient is infected with some disease, a query to a database would yield the answer false based on the absence of information, whereas the answer provided by an ontology would be inconclusive.
+These examples illustrate the usefulness of the open- and closed-world assumptions in different contexts, but also the necessity of being aware of which assumption is being used, particularly when posing queries to a database through an ontology.
+Results from the ontology will be based on an open-world assumption and only facts that are asserted or that can be inferred from assertions, will be returned.